nickbrandt/GitLab/doc/development/stage-group-dashboards.md

 All the dashboards are powered by [Grafana](https://grafana.com/), a frontend for displaying metrics.
 Grafana consumes the data returned from queries to backend Prometheus data source, then presents them under different visualizations.
 The stage group dashboards are built to serve the most common use cases with a limited set of filters, and pre-built queries.
 Grafana provides a way to explore and visualize the metrics data with [Grafana Explore](https://grafana.com/docs/grafana/latest/explore/).
 This would require some knowledge about [Prometheus Promql query language](https://prometheus.io/docs/prometheus/latest/querying/basics/).

 ## How to debug with the dashboards?

-### Scenario 1: Verify and debug an issue after a deployment

 - A team member in the Code Review group has merged an MR which got deployed to production.
 - To verify the deployment, we can check the [Code Review group's dashboard](https://dashboards.gitlab.net/d/stage-groups-code_review/stage-groups-group-dashboard-create-code-review?orgId=1).